 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 Any student who is interested in Health/Medical Prep Programs needs to look into Arizona State University - Downtown Phoenix.
 Medical Prep students from Arizona State University - Downtown Phoenix receive an earnings boost of approximately 17.5% above the average earnings of Medical Prep graduates.
 Situated in Phoenix, Arizona, this university is right for young people who thrive in a city setting.

 Arizona State University - Downtown Phoenix does not require freshman students to live on-campus.
 Student achievements after graduation is essential at Arizona State University - Downtown Phoenix, with graduates typically leaving the university with student loan debt lower than the norm.
-Go on a virtual tour to explore ASU - Downtown Phoenix is like by viewing some campus videos.
+Learn more about what campus life at ASU - Downtown Phoenix is like by viewing some campus videos.

 Northern Illinois University is a good choice for students pursuing a Health/Medical Prep Programs degree.
 Students who graduate from the Medical Prep program earn an average of $29,100 in their early career salary, and $29,100 in their mid-career salary.
 This school is located in the suburban area of Dekalb, Illinois, close to shops and other amusement.

 Miami University - Oxford is among your top options if you want to study Health/Medical Prep Programs.
 This is a tremendous opportunity for students who prefer the style of a small college town.

 It's hard to find a better school than The University of Findlay if you wish to pursue Health/Medical Prep Programs as a major.
-Medical Prep is a fairly popular major at The University of Findlay exceeding 134 graduations in 2017.
+At The University of Findlay, 22.2% of undergraduate students major in Medical Prep.
 Students who enjoy a more slow-paced life will appreciate The University of Findlay's location in the small town of Findlay, Ohio.